Gorilla Defenders

 And although it is people who have been the mountain gorillas biggest threat to survival, it is by working with the local community that offers their best hope.

-Viva!’s Gorilla Defenders are helping support the training of over 100 HUGO volunteers in gorilla behaviour, tracking and containment, keeping them securely within the forest areas they can protect to ensure the gorillas aren’t exposed to local poachers or other human-wildlife conflict.
+Not only are we supplying vital equipment but Viva!’s Gorilla Defenders are helping support the training of over 100 HUGO volunteers in gorilla behaviour, tracking and containment, keeping the great apes securely within the forest areas where they can be protected, to ensure the gorillas aren’t exposed to local poachers or other human-wildlife conflict.
 The HUGO volunteers are also trained to monitor the health of the gorillas, looking for signs of sickness and to collect faecal samples for testing.

-Yet, these volunteers, charged with such an important task are underequipped, trekking in worn down boots and coats, lacking walkie talkies while having to brave the wilderness with little protection due to a lack of tents to stay in when tracking prevents them from going home.
+Yet, these volunteers, charged with such an important task are underequipped, trekking in worn down boots and tattered coats, lacking walkie talkies while having to brave the wilderness with little protection due to a lack of tents when tracking prevents them from going home at night.
 Viva!
 Uganda was invited to help the mountain gorillas though supporting HUGO, by the UWA, to get the necessary equipment for the volunteers to be able to protect the gorillas to the best of their ability.

 This collaborative project is managed on the ground by Viva! staff who ensure that the equipment arrives on time and that everything goes where it’s needed; with every piece of equipment making the HUGO volunteers jobs easier.